Sunil-Bohara/Prem-Fast-Food/README.md

 All the images that are being used in this project are in Image folder.

-All the CSS style files are presented in CSS folder.

 This website is responsive.
 (For max-width of 640px only).